UCF/Athena-Framework/_docs/layout/grid.md

 ### Variable width content

 Use `col-{breakpoint}-auto` classes to size columns based on the natural width of their content.
+Note that these classes have been modified from Bootstrap 4 to enforce a max-width; `col-{breakpoint}-auto` columns will never exceed the width of their parent container.

 <div class="bd-example-row">
 {% example html %}